Web Application Monitoring: What To Measure and How

 Web application monitoring means using software tools to check how your web application is performing.
 The goal is to ensure your app is error-free and works optimally to deliver a great user experience.

 While it’s possible to check web applications manually, monitoring tools automate the process and notify you instantly when there’s an issue.
-The upshot is that you get alerted to issues sooner and can rectify them before customers notice anything happened.
+The upshot is that you get alerted to issues sooner and can rectify them before customers notice anything has happened.

 Application monitoring ultimately helps you: